 This post comes from Senior Producer Mindy, who edits podcasts and troubleshoots technology.

-Most of the posts you’ll find on the Winning Edits blog focus on writing, publishing, and editorial strategy (and sometimes dog farts), but this one is a little bit different.
+Most of the posts you’ll find on the Winning Edits blog focus on writing, publishing, and editorial strategy, but this one is a little bit different.
 In addition to producing and editing content, one of my jobs at Winning Edits is Content Administrator, which is a fancy way of saying that I make sure everything published on our clients’ websites looks right.

 Recently I had the opportunity to solve a confounding problem with a podcast—and because massive amounts of Google searches didn’t turn up a viable solution, I wanted to record the fix here in case you ever encounter this with your own podcast.